cpanican/Ecosystem/frontend/README.md

 * Jest
 * Eslint

-I've also added Redux as a way to store global state.
+I've also added Redux as a way to store global state using Redux.